MicrosoftDocs/power-pages-docs/power-pages-docs/faqs-generative-ai-search.md

     - DanaMartens
 ---

-# FAQ for generative AI search
+# FAQ for site search with generative AI

 These frequently asked questions (FAQ) describe the AI impact of generative AI search in Power Pages.